The Bachelor Spoilers: Why Does Andi Show Up? Is Andi Dorfman Single?

 Nick Viall, The Bachelor

 In August 2016, when Nick was chosen for The Bachelor Season 21, Andi wished him best of luck.
 Despite the bitter history between the two, fans were surprised to see Andi tweet about it.
-She said she was happy for Nick who has “always been genuine about wanting to find love.”
-She said she was happy that Nick got another chance to fulfil his desire for love.
+She said she was happy for Nick, who has “always been genuine about wanting to find love.”
+She said she was happy that Nick got another chance to fulfill his desire for love.
 Even Nick thanked her on Twitter and indicated that the bitterness between the two might be over.

 Why Does Andi Show Up Now?